 Red light will indicate time selected and will stay on whilst fire is on.

-Once booking is confirmed, please contact Maintenance Officer (345028) to get access to PA system and for training.
+Once booking is confirmed, please contact Maintenance Officer (07771971303) to get access to PA system and/or projector and screen.

 In addition to the opening windows, there are roof windows upstairs in the annex.